kpetremann/salt-exporter/README.md

 Usually, it will increase the `salt_responses_total` (per minion) and `salt_function_responses_total` (per function) counters.

-However, if it is a feedback of a scheduled job, it increases `salt_scheduled_job_return_total` instead.
+However, if it is of a scheduled job feedback, it increases `salt_scheduled_job_return_total` instead.

 #### Why separating `salt_responses_total` and `salt_scheduled_job_return_total`